Kaa75/EECE455_Backend/README.md

 [YourName]/[CipherName]
 If you are working on multiple ciphers, create a separate branch for each.

+Also as We Said we will use Flask and FastAPI

 ## Encryption/Decryption Implementation

 Complete the encryption and decryption functionality for your assigned cipher(s) according to project requirements.